Politics

 Share

-The AMA the importance of the USPSTF’s evidence-based recommendations for public health.
-The letter stated that USPSTF members play a crucial in evaluating the benefits and harms of preventive services and making evidence-based recommendations for implementation in primary settings.
-The AMA urged Kennedy to retain the current members and maintain the panel’s regular schedule to ensure timely dissemination of recommendations.
+The AMA emphasized the importance of the USPSTF’s evidence-based recommendations for public health.
+The letter stated that USPSTF members play a crucial role in evaluating the benefits and harms of preventive services and making evidence-based recommendations for implementation in primary care settings.
+The AMA urged Kennedy to retain the current members and maintain the panel’s regular meeting schedule to ensure timely dissemination of recommendations.

-In June, the AMA an emergency calling for a Senate investigation into the firing of ACIP members and demanded a reversal of those actions.
-The also sent a letter to Kennedy at that time, the immediate reinstatement of the ACIP members.
+In June, the AMA passed an emergency resolution calling for a Senate investigation into the firing of ACIP members and demanded a reversal of those actions.
+The group also sent a letter to Kennedy at that time, urging the immediate reinstatement of the dismissed ACIP members.

 Share